graphql-dotnet/parser/README.md

 var ast2 = Parser.Parse(@"
 {
   field
-}", new ParserOptions { Ignore = IgnoreOptions.IgnoreComments });
+}", new ParserOptions { Ignore = IgnoreOptions.Comments });
 ```

-By default `ParserOptions.Ignore` is `IgnoreOptions.IgnoreComments` to improve performance.
+By default `ParserOptions.Ignore` is `IgnoreOptions.None`.
+If you want
-If you don't need information about tokens locations in the source document, then use `IgnoreOptions.IgnoreCommentsAndLocations`.
+to ignore all comments use `IgnoreOptions.Comments`.
+If you don't need
+information about tokens locations in the source document, then use flag
+`IgnoreOptions.Locations`.
+Or just use `IgnoreOptions.All` and this
-This will maximize the saving of memory allocated in the managed heap for AST.
+will maximize the saving of memory allocated in the managed heap for AST.

 ## 3. ASTVisitor